anwanguow/graph_phase_transition/README.md

 Computation of Cut Distance (All Languages)
 -----------------

-The Implementation of Cut Distance in C, C++, Java, Python, Fortran, Mathematica and Matlab.
+The Implementation of Cut Distance in C, C++, Java, Python, Fortran, Matlab, and Mathematica (both imperative and functional programming).

 See repo https://github.com/anwanguow/cut_dist_all_languages.